rakibcoding/rakibcoding/README.md

 - 👩🏻 I'm Full-Stack Developer;
 - 🔭 Currently engaged in projects utilizing NextJS and TypeScript.
 - 🌱 Passionate about developing impactful web applications that make a difference.
-- 💬  Open to insightful discussions at [GitHub](https://github.com/rakibcoding/rakibcoding/issues).
+- 💬 Ask me about anything, I am happy to help.
 - 🥅 2024 Goals  :  Pursuing advanced proficiency in Python.
+- ⚡ Fun fact    :  My favorite framework is React⚛️.
 <!-- - ⚡ Fun fact    :  Outside the coding realm, I find joy in the strategic world of Valorant. :) -->

 <p align="center">